adriancascadia/HSW-website/src/content/cases/never-filtered-tap.md

 That’s why it’s authentic.
 Pure.
 Truly Hawaiian.

-Hawaiian Springs.
-Hawai‘i’s original bottled water — the only one bottled at the source.
+Hawaiian Springs is the only Hawaiian Artesian water bottled at the source.

 ### **Not filtered tap.
 Never tankered.**